IzzySoft/Adebar/doc/hints.md

       to a value other than `0`, *Adebar* automatically deletes older „generations“ and only keeps the specified number.
 By default, this is set to `0`, so no automatic purging takes place.
+    * `DEVICE_NAME`: A name you can recognize your device by.
+This is used for the documentory files such as `deviceInfo.md`, but also in scripts (mainly for headers in both cases).
+Defaults to "MyDroid".

 ## Shared Storage